MelleD/ha-radar-warning/README.md

 - Here you can monitor your API usage and set up alerts if needed.
 - To manage quotas, go to "API & Services" > "Quotas" and adjust your settings as necessary. e.g. 1250 request per day

-## Known issue
-- No marker on the standard map
-- config flow show no description for input strings

 ## Support